czmathew/TBillStakingDashboard/README.md

 - Uni-v2 token history chart in 'My Wallet'

 **UI Fixes:**
-- The layout has been changed to make a better use of the space with a new chart
+- 'My Wallet' - The layout has been changed to make a better use of the space with a new chart

 ## **May 20th Updates:**